-The last part of the LSAT is the Writing Sample section.
-You receive one sheet of lined paper, and you get 30 minutes to write your essay on it.
+The last part of the LSAT is the writing sample section.
+You receive one double-sided sheet of lined paper, and you get 35 minutes to write your essay on it.
 (Yep, that means you write it by hand.)
-The essay topic lets you exhibit your skills at arguing one side or the other of a proposition.
+The essay topic lets you exhibit your skills at using a set of facts to defend one course of action over another.

-For example, your question may ask you to decide which dog a widow should buy: a German shepherd, who would be a good guard dog but eat a lot of food and not be very affectionate; or a Pekingese, who would make a good companion and be cheap to feed but would be utterly useless for home defense.
-(Actually, my mother's Pekingese was a fierce little demon and terrorized the whole neighborhood.
-You can explore this question further in Chapter 20.)
+For example, your question may ask you to decide which dog a widow should buy: a German shepherd, which would be a good guard dog but not very affectionate, or a Pekingese, which would make a good companion but be utterly useless for home defense.
+(You can explore this question further in Chapter 13.)

 Your selection doesn't matter.
 There's no right or wrong answer.
 All you have to do is pick a side and justify your decision.
-Chapters 18 and 19 go over this process in detail.
+Chapters 13 and 14 go over this process in detail.

-You don't get a score on the writing sample, but the Law School Data Assembly Service (LSDAS) (see "What Have You Done for Me Lately?
-The LSAC" later, in this chapter) sends a copy of your essay to every law school that receives your LSAT score.
+You don't get a score on the writing sample, but the Law School Data Assembly Service (LSDAS) sends a copy of your essay to every law school that receives your LSAT score.

-Some folks wonder why they should prepare for the Writing Sample section if it's unscored.
+Some folks wonder why they should prepare for the writing sample section if it's unscored.
 Law schools often read essays in deciding borderline cases or comparing similar applicants.
 If your profile is substantially similar to hundreds of others, law schools often look at the essays to compare like candidates.